jbock-java/jbock/README.md

 This time, `parseOrExit` will shut down the JVM with an exit code of `0`, and print usage information to standard out.

-This will only work if `--help` is the first (or only) element of the input array.
+This will only happen if `--help` is the *first* tokens of the input array.
+Then the remaining tokens, if any, are ignored.

 To disable the special meaning of the `--help` token, use `@CommandLineArguments(allowHelpOption = false)`.